 The customer experience is what helps keep brick and mortar stores stay top-of-mind in the age of increasing reliance on cyber shopping.
 Make sure your staff is prepared to show customers such a great time they can’t help but come back for more.
 For days with high foot traffic and busy hours at the design counter, make sure your staff knows how to handle waiting or indecisive customers, or people “just browsing.”
 Don’t forget to help your silent salesperson — your display wall — look its best with examples of holiday gifts and outstanding design.

 Regardless of what you do to recognize Small Business Saturday, make a point to reach out to customers in advance with details.
-Check out the holiday-themed email marketing tools available on our website that do double duty by showcasing gift ideas and providing an easy way to drop in details about your shop’s Small Business Saturday happenings.
+Check out these resources that we have available on our website for you to share on your social media platforms.

 Share this Article: